micsno/BudgetFidgerApp/README.md

 # Budget Manager
-This project is a practical work for the JAMK programming course by Tomi Kouvala - AD2307.

 The Budget Manager is a Python script designed to help users manage their budget entries.
 It allows users to add income and expense entries, view summaries of their finances, save entries to a file (budget.json), load entries from a file, and plot a summary of expenses and incomes by category using matplotlib.